 Here we briefly discuss the experimental setup used to produce the columnar arrangement of bubbles.
 We begin by describing a method for generating monodisperse foams in a column.
-We then discuss how the liquid fraction of the foam can be controlled, and its effect on the morphology of the foam.
+We then discuss how the liquid (or packing) fraction and its effect on the morphology of the foam can be controlled.

-As shown in Fig. 6(a), a steady stream of monodisperse bubbles is produced by a bubbling needle dipped in a surfactant solution.
-Tuning the flow rate ( $q_0 \sim 1 \text{ mL/min}$ ) allows us to produce monodisperse bubbles.
-The bubbles are approximately of diameter $d \sim 2.5$ mm with a standard deviation of $\sigma = 0.03$ mm.
-The diameter of the bubbles is measured by squeezing a small amount of a monolayer foam between two plates separated by a controlled gap.
-The size of each bubble is determined from a photograph of the top plate.
+As shown in Fig. 6(a), a steady stream of monodisperse bubbles is produced by blowing air through a needle dipped in a surfactant solution.
+Tuning the gas flow rate ($q_0 \sim 1 \, \text{mL/min}$) allows us to produce monodisperse bubbles for a range of diameters.
+The bubbles are collected in a cylindrical tube, where they form a columnar foam.

+The bubbles are approximately of diameter $d \sim 2.5$ mm with a standard deviation of 0.04 mm.
+The bubble diameter is determined by squeezing a small amount of foam between two horizontal, parallel plates separated by a controlled gap to obtain a monolayer of bubbles and image analysis of the top view.